pfinal-nc/pfinal-nc.github.io/docs/golang/6-Go-Libraries-That-Will-Change-Software-Development-in-2025.md

 **Core Value**: Temporal provides **fault-tolerant distributed workflows** that can resume from breakpoints even after process crashes.
 Its event-sourcing architecture ensures state is never lost.

 **Real Challenge**: In an e-commerce flash sale system, we faced **inventory deduction consistency** issues.
-With Temporal's Saga pattern, we achieved cross-service eventual consistency:
+With Temporal's Saga pattern, we achieved cross-service eventual consistency.
+This was a game-changer for us, as it eliminated the need for complex manual error handling.

 ![](https://raw.githubusercontent.com/pfinal-nc/iGallery/master/blog/202506271119957.png)